Gun laws in Massachusetts: Assault weapons

-The state has an assault weapons ban similar to the expired Federal ban.
-Massachusetts is a "may issue", as such the LTC-A is issued in a discretionary manner.

-Travelers and firearms

-While Massachusetts' firearms laws are some of the most strict in the United States, they are not applicable to travelers who comply with the Firearm Owners Protection Act's traveler's exemption.

 Firearm storage

-Unless carried or under the control of the owner, state law requires all firearms to be stored in a locked container, or equipped with a tamper-resistant mechanical lock or other safety device (see trigger lock), properly engaged so as to render such weapon inoperable by any person other than the owner or other lawfully authorized user.
-If in a vehicle, firearm must be unloaded and contained within the locked trunk of such vehicle or in a locked case or other secure container, unless the licensee has a Class A license, in which case the firearm must be under the licensee's direct control.
+Unless carried or under the control of the owner, state law requires all firearms to be stored in a locked container, or equipped with a tamper-resistant mechanical lock or other safety device (such as a trigger lock), properly engaged so as to render such firearm inoperable by any person other than the owner or other lawfully authorized user.
+If in a vehicle, firearm must be unloaded and contained within the locked trunk of such vehicle or in a locked case or other secure container, unless the licensee has an LTC, in which case the firearm may, alternately, be under the licensee's direct control.
 Any firearms that are found to be unsecured may be confiscated by law enforcement officers and license may be revoked.
-Violation of this act (MGL c.
-140, Section 131L) is punishable "by a fine of not less than $2,000 nor more than $15,000 or by imprisonment for not less than 1 1/2 years nor more than 12 years or by both such fine and imprisonment."
+Violation is punishable "by a fine of not less than $2,000 nor more than $15,000 or by imprisonment for not less than 1 1/2 years nor more than 12 years or by both such fine and imprisonment."

-In the event a license is revoked for any reason, law enforcement will confiscate all weapons and store them for 1 year before destroying or selling them unless the revoked licensee transfers ownership to a properly licensed party who then claims the firearms.
+In the event a license is revoked for any reason, law enforcement will confiscate all firearms and store them for one year before destroying or selling them unless the revoked licensee transfers ownership to a properly licensed party who then claims the firearms.